hstevemcdonald/surgical-case-challenge/README.md

 - Restrict the entry of information in Patient and Surgeon fields to matching autocomplete results only
 - Update params types/interface references
 - Add sort feature for columns on case list
-- Print "Surgical Case" page
+- Add print/download PDF option for "Surgical Case" page
 - Unit tests

 ## On the 'Add Case' form/operation: